Thousand protest in Sudan’s Kassala as death toll mounts

-CAIRO (AP) — Thousands of protesters poured out onto the streets of Sudan’s eastern province of Kassala to denounce the killing of a protester arrested last week during demonstrations calling for the fall of autocratic President Omar al-Bashir.
+CAIRO (AP) — Thousands of residents poured out onto the streets of Sudan’s eastern province of Kassala to denounce the killing of a protester arrested last week during demonstrations calling for the fall of autocratic President Omar al-Bashir, officials and activists said.

-The protester, Ahmed Khair, 33, died in police custody.
-A relative of Khair’s said on Saturday that authorities refused to provide a cause of death, but that his body, including his groin area, was covered in bruises.
+The protester, Ahmed Khair, was a 33-year-old school teacher who was detained last Thursday and pronounced dead in custody on Friday evening.
+Activists said the fatality raises the death toll of the protests, which began on Dec.
+19 initially over rising prices and shortages but quickly shifted to calls for the president’s ouster, to 53.
+An estimated 2,000 protesters have also since been wounded, many shot in the eye with birdshot and some losing limbs from live ammunition, according to the activists, who spoke on condition of anonymity for fear of reprisals.

-The relative, fearing reprisals, spoke on condition of anonymity.
-Khair’s funeral quickly turned into a protest, with thousands chanting: “We are all Ahmed!”
+The government’s latest tally stands at 30 killed and about 400 wounded, but these figures have not been updated in days.

-Activists say this raises the death toll of the ongoing protests, which were triggered by increasing economic hardship on Dec.
-19, to 53.
+The authorities refused to provide a cause of death to Khair’s family, but his body, including his groin area, was covered in bruises, a relative of his said.
+He also spoke on condition of anonymity for fear of reprisals.

 Most Read Nation & World Stories